k1414st/keras_extension/README.md

 ```

 #### sample code
-You can easily use PartialConv2D instead of Conv2D.
+You can easily use PartialConv2D instead of Conv2D like this simple code.
 ```
 import numpy as np
 import tensorflow as tf